openstack/openstack-manuals/doc/networking-guide/source/adv-config-tag.rst

 #.
 Ability to leverage tags by deployment tools.

 #.
 Ability to tag information about provider networks
-   (for example, high-bandwith, low-latency, and so on).
+   (for example, high-bandwidth, low-latency, and so on).

 Filtering with tags
 ~~~~~~~~~~~~~~~~~~~